gablab/mindhive/README.rst

 Examples
 ^^^^^^^^

-Set your project environment to the SAD project
+Set your project environment to the SAD project:

 >>> sad_env

+You should see your prompt say "SAD"

-Update the mindhive repository for the latest project environments
+Update the mindhive repository for the latest project environments:

 >>> cd /place/of/repository
 >>> git fetch upstream